OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

 added to the docs.
 Hence, you need Jupyterlab to work with notebooks.
-The notebooks have to run in the `poetry` environment where `poligrain` is available as development install, so that you always import the current state of the codebase.
+The notebooks have to run in the `poetry` environment where `poligrain` is available as development install, so that you always import the current state of the `poligrain` codebase.

 These are the steps to get a suitable setup:

-1. Activate the pre-commit hook with `pre-commit install` (this is based on config in pyproject.toml and .pre-commit-config.yaml) so that you can run `pre-commit run -a`` to check if all files pass the style checks prior to a git commit.
+1. Activate the pre-commit hooks with `pre-commit install` (this is based on config in pyproject.toml and .pre-commit-config.yaml) so that you can run `pre-commit run -a` to check if all files pass the style checks prior to a git commit.
 The `pre-commit` hook will be run for all files that are staged for commit before a commit is accepted.
 Many checks do automatic updates, e.g. of formatting.
 You just have to stage these automatically applied changes to your commit and try to commit again.
 Some checks will require manual adjustment, though.
 1. To run Jupyterlab inside the `poetry` environment run `poetry shell`, which opens a shell inside the `poetry` env, which might be indicated in your terminal prompt by e.g. `(poligrain-py3.10)`.
 Then run `jupyter-lab` and go to the browser where it is viewed.
-If you open a new notebook there, or if you run one of the existing ones, you should be able to do `import poligrain`.
+If you open a new notebook there, or if you run one of the existing notebooks, you should be able to do `import poligrain`.
 1. You can now change the code under `src/poligrain` which is then directly available in the notebook via `import poligrain`.
 Since imports in Python are